utsav0/daily-dev-tips/src/pages/posts/scss-nesting.md

 }
 ```

 Cool right!
-It just makes it more easy and clear what a part of your `CSS` is for.
+It makes it more manageable and clear what a part of your `CSS` is for.

 ### SCSS Sub Nesting

-We can also use sub nesting for our pseudo-selectors.
+We can also use sub-nesting for our pseudo-selectors.

 ```css
 .box {